-The chromatographic methods used in the metabolite analysis are slow, and hampered by the fast decay of radioactivity, especially with C-11 labelled tracers.
+The chromatographic methods used in the metabolite analysis are slow, and hampered by the fast decay of radioactivity, especially with C-11 labelled radiopharmaceuticals.
 The fractions can often be determined only from sparse samples with increased uncertainty with time.
 Fitting of an empirical mathematical function to the fraction curves reduces variation and enables extrapolation, and may thus be required to achieve an acceptable metabolite correction.

 Sigmoidal fraction curve can also be fitted using a function suggested by Sorger et al (2007):

 In this function f0 is the initial fraction, which can be markedly lower than one in early preclinical studies with poor radiochemical purity.